arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/datasheet/datasheet.md

 ## The Board

 ### Application Examples
-The Arduino® Nicla Sense ME is your gateway to developing wireless networking solutions with rapid development and high robustness.
+The Arduino® Nicla Sense ME is your gateway to develop wireless networking solutions with rapid development and high robustness.
 Get real-time insight into the operational characteristics of your processes.
 Take advantage of the high-quality sensors and networking capabilities to evaluate novel WSN architectures.
 Ultra-low power consumption and integrated battery management allow for deployment in various capabilities.
 WebBLE allows for easy OTA updates of the firmware as well as remote monitoring.

 - **Warehouse & Inventory Management**:
 The environmental sensor of the Arduino® Nicla Sense ME can detect the ripening state of fruits, vegetables and meat allowing for intelligent management of perishable assets alongside the Arduino Cloud.